- We do not process personal data on this website.

 - We use Google Analytics to track website traffic.

-- We do not use affiliate links but we may in the future.
+- We do occasionally use affiliate links in the business directory pages.

 What personal information do we collect from the people that visit our blog, website or app?

 = We do not collect personal information from visitors of our site.

 We may collect the information about you when you surf the website, or use certain other site features.
 We only use such information for traffic monitoring to ensure you get the best possible experience.

 = Our website is scanned on a regular basis for security holes and known vulnerabilities in order to make your visit to our site as safe as possible.